Vorkharium/vorkharium.github.io/_posts/2024-11-14-HTB-Sau-Write-up.md

 Nmap done: 1 IP address (1 host up) scanned in 156.79 seconds
 ```

-The ports 80 and 8338 seem to be filtered, but we see the port 55555 as open.
+The ports 80 and 8338 seem to be filtered, but we can see that port 55555 is open.

 ### Web Enumeration